 9) Offer help

-This serves as a friendly reminder of the types of content you can post and should serve you well for ideas.
+This serves as a friendly reminder of the types of content you can post and should help you well for ideas.

 Rule 3 – Not knowing what to post is no longer an excuse.

 - I don’t think others will be interested